 Digital video with embedded audio.
 Four SDI input and Four SDI Output BNCs.
-3G-SDI is supported.
+10 bit 3G SDI is supported.
 The input and output signals carried on each BNC connector varies, depending on the link configuration and format selection.

-SDI Monitor Output (BNC)
+Monitor Output

-The SDI Monitor output BNC connector supports 3G-SDI up to 2Kp 60 video with embedded audio.
-In Four Channel Mode you can select which Video Processor output is sent to this output connector.
-In Single Channel Mode any 4K/UltraHD output signal is automatically down-converted to 2K/HD and routed to this BNC connector.
+Two Monitor output connectors are available, BNC (SDI) and HDMI, which output the same video and audio.
+In Four Channel Mode you can select which Video Processor output is sent to both of these Monitor output connectors.
+Single Channel Mode always passes the unit's single output to these connectors, and 4K/UltraHD signals are automatically downconverted to HD.